 Referral to community resources.

-When it is determined that additional support goods or service are necessary, the VR Counselor must include them in the IPE, IPE amendment, or Services Justification, in accordance with the services policies and procedures, prior to authorizing such services.
+When it is determined that additional support goods or service are necessary, the VR Counselor must include them in the IPE or IPE amendment in accordance with the services policies and procedures, prior to authorizing such services.

 REVIEW

-The Policy Planning and Statewide Initiatives Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.
+The Policy Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.